-Adaptive Server returns a value of EE, SE, DE, or XE based on the edition it is running.
+Adaptive Server returns a value of EE, SE, or DE based on the edition that is currently running.
 See the Reference Manual for more information about the sp_Imconfig command.

 Overview of installation steps

 The basic process for installing Adaptive Server is: